tylerengalla/UFOs/README.md

 # Results

 Are we alone?
-Let's use our table of UFO sightings to find out more about these sightings of UFOs.
+Let's use our table of UFO sightings to explore for ourselves and find out.

 ![](/images/ufo_header.png)